Capt. Russell C. Thorman

 The ship remained docked in Manila and did not sail until 3:30 A.M. as part of the Convoy-37.
 Inside the holds, the temperature was near 100 degrees.
 The POWs could tell they were in open water from the wave swells.
 The ship sailed for Subic Bay to pick up Japanese civilians.
 It reached Subic Bay at 2:30 in the morning.

-The POWs received their first meal at about 3:30 that afternoon.
-Meals of the ship consisted of a little rice, fish, and water.
-Three fourths of a cup of water was shared by twenty POWs.
-The prisoners had just eaten when they heard the sounds of guns.
-At first, they thought the gun crews were just drilling since they had not heard any planes.
+The morning of December 14th at about 8:00, the prisoners had just eated when they heard the sounds of guns.
+At first, they thought the anti-aircraft gun crews were just drilling since they had not heard any planes.
 It was only when the first bomb hit that they knew it was no drill.
 The waves caused by the explosions caused the ship to rock.

-The POWs heard the change in the planes' engines sound as they began their dive toward the ships in the convoy.
+The POWs heard the change in the sound of the planes' engines as they began their dives toward the ships in the convoy.
 Explosions were taking place all around the POWs.
 Bullets from the planes ricocheted in to the hold causing many casualties.
-In all, the POWs would have to sweat out five air raids.
+In all, the POWs would have to sweat out seven or eight air raids.

 After the first air raid, the ship was left alone by "playing possum" in the water.
 The fighters went after the other ships in the convoy.
 At four-thirty in the afternoon, the ship experienced its worse attack.
 It was hit at least three times, by bombs, on its bridge and stern.